rpng/lips/ReadMe.md

     * Create a new text file in the `/lips_matlab/input/` folder
     * A floorplan is made up of pairs of points that create a line
     * `start_x, start_y, end_x, end_y`
-    * This floorplan will be extracted up vertically
+    * This floorplan will be extruded vertically
     * Should be in the unit of `feet`
     * Use the `plot_2d_floorplan.m` script to help create
 * To create your own trajectory do the following: